jiabingeng/reactor-user-docs/README.md

 Launch requires the following:

 * You must be an Adobe Experience Cloud customer.
-* You must deploy the Launch or DTM embed code on your web pages.
+* For web, you must deploy the Launch or DTM embed code on your web pages.
-* You must integrate Version 5 of the Adobe Experience Cloud Mobile SDK into your application.
+* For mobile, you must integrate Version 5 of the Adobe Experience Cloud Mobile SDK into your application.

 ## Adobe Launch FAQ